William Stanley Braithwaite

-William Stanley Beaumont Braithwaite (December 6, 1878 – June 8, 1962) was an African-American writer, poet, literary critic, anthologist, and publisher in the United States.
+William Stanley Beaumont Braithwaite (December 6, 1878 – June 8, 1962) was an Black American writer, poet, literary critic, anthologist, and publisher in the United States.
 His work as a critic and anthologist was widely praised and important in the development of East Coast poetry styles in the early 20th century.
 He was awarded the Spingarn Medal in 1918.

 Personal life

 Braithwaite was born in Boston, Massachusetts, in 1878.
 According to historian and journalist Jill Lepore, his father "came from a wealthy British Guiana family; his mother was the daughter of a North Carolina slave."
 His father preferred that the children be educated at home, and until his untimely death, they were raised in a genteel household of means.
 Braithwaite married Emma Kelly in 1903; they had seven children.

 Braithwaite died at his home at 409 Edgecombe Avenue in Harlem, New York, aged 83, after a brief illness on June 8, 1962.